Emanuel von Sievers: Labours in Cēsis and at Wenden Castle

 Count Emanuel von Sievers successfully completed his father's rebuilding of the New Castle, including the building of the library in the newly built Lademaher tower.

-In Cēsis, Count Emanuel von Sievers was known as a city councilor, an outstanding art connoisseur and supporter whose merit also includes some of his own sketches of Cēsis Castle Manor, which have been preserved in the form of lithographs to the present day.
+In Cēsis, Count Emanuel von Sievers was known as a city councilor, an art connoisseur and supporter whose merit also includes some of his own sketches of Cēsis Castle Manor, which have been preserved in the form of lithographs to the present day.

 In 1858 he donated to the Cēsis Jānis Church an altar painting by the Estonian painter Johann Köler, who later became known throughout Europe.
 He also funded the studies of Köler, who is considered the founder of Estonian national painting at the St. Petersburg Academy of Arts.
 In 1884 St. John's stained glass was created with Vidzeme armor coats of arms.
 Count Emanuel von Sievers also donated funds for stained glass, and even today in the church window one can see the Coat of Arms of the Count von Sievers.

 Count Emanuel von Sievers died on 12 May 1909 in Cēsis, and was buried in the family tomb at the Orthodox Church of the Transfiguration of Christ in Cēsis.